tim-shand/www-tshand-com/README.md

 `hugo server -s ./src`

 ## Bicep

+Using a main Bicep file to provision the initial Resource Group, and a module file for the Static Web App.

 As we are deploying a resource group to contain the project, we need to deploy at the "subscription" scope.
 To deploy to a subscription, use az deployment sub create: